- Last updated:

 - Chapter 5A - Places

 - Chapter 5C - Places

 Where to from here

 Council will develop a detailed implementation and staging plan for catalyst projects within the master plan.
 Detailed design of the foreshore area is expected to be included in council's 2016-2017 budget.
 This funding will enable designs of priority projects to be ready for funding opportunities.
-Council will engage a new Place Management Officer to develop an activation program, with the aim of creating a year-round schedule of events and activity in Mooloolaba.
+Council has implemented an activation program, with the aim of creating a year-round schedule of events and activity in Mooloolaba..

 The northern caravan park sites will be relocated after the 10-year lease expires in June 2017, and an announcement regarding a proposal to develop the Brisbane Road carpark will be released in mid 2016.

 Three phases of stakeholder and community engagement have been undertaken for the Place Making Mooloolaba Project: